Sutlej in exceptionally high flood, Multan faces Chenab brunt

 Meanwhile, Chenab was in high flood downstream of Chiniot at Trimmu — 331,695 cusecs — and Panjnad — 310,479 cusecs.

 As far as Ravi is concerned, the river was in low flood of 74,648 cusecs at Jassar in Narowal district (3pm) — certainly a great news for the millions of people in its downstream.
-Same is the case with Chenab at Marala — 115,341 cusecs.
+Same was the case with Chenab at Marala — 115,341 cusecs, which further decreased to 99,658 cusecs by 8pm, representing normal flow.

 But the Ravi River was still in high flood of 112,440 at Shahdara and in very high flood at Balloki and Sidhnai — 148,210 cusecs and 119,324 cusecs respectively.